tk3369/SASLib.jl/README.md

 ⋮
 ```

-### Assignments
+### Mutation

-You may assign values at the cell level.
-Doing so has a side effect.
+You may assign values at the cell level, causing a side effect in memory:

 ```
 julia> srs = rs[:ACTUAL, :PREDICT, :YEAR, :MONTH][1:2]